Legends of the Fall: Plot

 William's wife Isabel does not adapt to the harsh Montana winters and moves to the East Coast; Tristan vows never to speak of her.
-At age 12, Tristan touches a sleeping grizzly bear.
-The bear awakens and injures him, but he cuts off a claw.
+At age 12, Tristan touches a sleeping grizzly bear, which awakens and injures him, but he cuts off a claw.

-Years later, Samuel returns from Harvard University with his fiancée, Susannah.
-Susannah finds Tristan captivating but loves Samuel.
-Before they can marry, Samuel announces his intention to join the Canadian Expeditionary Force and aid Britain in the fight against Germany.
-Much to their father's displeasure, Alfred also joins.
-Although Tristan does not want to join, he does so after swearing to Susannah to protect Samuel.
+Years later in 1914, Samuel returns from Harvard University with his fiancée, Susannah.
+Before they can marry, he announces his intention to join the Canadian Expeditionary Force and aid Britain in the fight against Germany in World War I. Much to William's displeasure, Alfred also joins.
+Tristan reluctantly joins after swearing to Susannah to protect Samuel.

 The brothers find themselves in the 10th Battalion, CEF.
 Alfred, commissioned as an officer, leads a charge into no man's land.
-The attack results in heavy casualties and Alfred is wounded.
+The attack results in heavy casualties and he is wounded.
 While visiting Alfred in the field hospital, Tristan learns that Samuel volunteered for a dangerous reconnaissance mission.
 He rushes off to protect his brother but arrives too late.
 Tristan holds Samuel until he dies, then cuts out his brother's heart and sends it home to be buried at the ranch.

-Tristan single-handedly raids the German lines and returns to camp with the scalps of German soldiers hanging around his neck, horrifying his fellow soldiers.
+Maddened with grief, Tristan single-handedly raids the German lines and returns to camp with the scalps of German soldiers hanging around his neck, horrifying his fellow soldiers.
 He is discharged but does not go home.
 Alfred returns to Montana and proposes to Susannah, but she declines.

 Tristan returns home, where Susannah finds him weeping over Samuel's grave.
 She comforts him and they become lovers.
 A jealous Alfred confronts Tristan before leaving to make his name in Helena.
-Tristan is plagued with guilt over Samuel's death and feels responsible for driving Alfred away; he leaves Montana for several years.
-Susannah vows to wait for Tristan, but eventually receives a letter from him telling her to marry someone else.
-Alfred comforts Susannah, and William finds them together, which leads to a falling out between him and Alfred.
-William later suffers a stroke.
-He does not speak for years and the ranch deteriorates.
+Tristan is plagued with guilt over Samuel's death and feels responsible for driving Alfred away; he leaves Montana and travels the world for several years.

+Susannah vows to wait for Tristan but eventually receives a letter from him telling her to marry someone else.
+Alfred comforts her, and when William finds them together, it leads to a falling out between father and son.
+William later suffers a stroke, does not speak for years and the ranch deteriorates.
 Susannah marries Alfred, now a congressman.
 Alfred's business and politics cause him to get involved with the O'Banion brothers, Irish bootleggers and gangsters.